 The purpose of our Compliance Program is to prevent and detect violations of law or company policy.
 As the HHS-OIG Guidance recognizes, however, the implementation of such a program cannot guarantee that improper employee conduct will be eliminated.
-Nonetheless, it is Vital’s expectation that employees will comply with our Guide to Business Conduct and Marketing Code of Conduct (collectively the “Compliance Program”) and the policies established in support of the Compliance Program.
-If Vital becomes aware of potential violations of law or company policy, the company will, where appropriate, investigate the matter and take disciplinary action and implement corrective measures to prevent future violations.
+Nonetheless, it is CMII’s expectation that employees will comply with our Guide to Business Conduct and Marketing Code of Conduct (collectively the “Compliance Program”) and the policies established in support of the Compliance Program.
+If CMII becomes aware of potential violations of law or company policy, the company will, where appropriate, investigate the matter and take disciplinary action and implement corrective measures to prevent future violations.

 This document is a description of our Compliance Program.
 A Compliance Program is dynamic, involving not only multiple policies, procedures, and programmatic activities, but also the commitment of senior management and the support of all employees, contractors, and agents to make the program effective.

 We regularly review and enhance our Compliance Program to meet our evolving compliance needs.

 - CMII’s Compliance Program is our statement of ethical and compliance principles that guide our daily operations.
 The Compliance Program articulates our fundamental principles, values, and framework for action within our organization.